At Ingleton C of E Primary School we are guided by the National Curriculum for History.

-- A sequence of thoughtfully planned lessons, which carefully plan for progression and depth concentrating on the geographical skills appropriate to the age group.
+- A sequence of thoughtfully planned lessons, which carefully plan for progression and depth concentrating on the historical skills appropriate to the age group.

 - A pre learning task to evidence children’s prior knowledge to the teaching of a subject.
 The same task is then to be administered as a post learning task at the end of the unit to show progress of children’s learning and knowledge.

 - Challenge questions for pupils to apply their learning in a philosophical/open manner.

 - Trips and visiting experts who will enhance the learning experience.

 - Appropriate curriculum themed home learning tasks which children complete with adults at home.

 Our History Curriculum is high quality, inspiring and is planned to demonstrate progression.
 If children are keeping up with the curriculum, they are deemed to be making good or better progress.
 In addition, we measure the impact of our curriculum through the following methods: